s4005236/wave/docs/DevOps/GITHUB_SETTINGS.md

 After a developer is finished with the changes they worked on inside their branch they open a pull request.
 Then, there a few checks that must pass, before the changes are merged into the default branch.

 - **Code Quality Check**: Before the code is ready to be merged, a code quality check is conducted.
-The [Pylint GitHub Action workflow](GITHUB_ACTIONS.md#pylint-workflow) fulfills this task.
+The [pylint GitHub Action workflow](GITHUB_ACTIONS.md#pylint-workflow) fulfills this task.
 If the achieved score for the application with the additional changes is sufficient, the check passes.

 - **Conflict Checks**: GitHub automatically